 - I have unfollowed you on Facebook.
 Either the moment when you announced your pregnancy or if you were pregnant around the same time I was and you have your baby in your arms.
 You have been unfollowed.
 Not because I don’t care for you, but because I literally can’t see the innocence on your face, your children’s face (if you have any), your husbands face, or your constant growing belly or the pictures of your baby and their milestones.
 My heart literally hurts each time I see a pregnancy announcement.

 - Please realize and understand that I was once you.
 Happy, overjoyed and eagerly watching my son grow each week.
 Sharing pictures of my ever growing belly.
 Having pure joy on my face knowing I would get to raise another baby one more time.
-I was just like you.
+I was you.
 Thinking my baby would make it home.
 The thought of him NOT being in my arms wasn’t even a possibility.
 Me having another baby in my arms was a given.
 Before March 24th the thought of healthy babies dying around their due date never really crossed my mind, and they certainly didn’t die at fullterm in a flawless pregnancy in the supposed “safe zone” of pregnancy.
 The home stretch.
 Those final days.

 - I see the innocence and joy in your eyes and it breaks me.
 It breaks me to know I will never be that person again.
 Who thinks of pregnancy as a joyous time.
 That is a very hard pill to swallow and to know it is gone is pure agony.
 Pregnancy is now a place of fear and anxiety for me.
 And further, I feel like I may jinx your baby if I look to long at your belly or talk to you…as if my experience might be a contagious diesease.
 I would much rather you be happy without me in it.
 Right now I am trying my hardest to be happy FOR you.
-I just can’t honestly be happy WITH you because my heart is broken because my baby isn’t in my arms.
-This is not because I am being mean or angry or that I want you to understand my heartache.
+I just honestly can’t be happy WITH you because my heart is broken since my baby isn’t in my arms.
+This is not because I am being mean, angry or that I want you to understand my heartache.
 I wouldn’t wish this pain on anyone.
 If anything I am so happy you more than likely won’t ever know my daily pain and heartache.

 - I can’t see a pregnancy announcement, a pregnant friend or even a stranger and just feel excitment anymore.
 Now I feel anger- because I won’t get to take my baby home like you more than likely will; sorrow- because I know what the end of my pregnancy looked like for me and what the rest of my life is now, forever missing one of my children; jealousy- because you have what I know I can never have…the baby you nurtured and took care of for 9 months, that will soon be in your arms.
 A mindset during pregnancy that only has joy and happiness without the very real reality that babies die during routine pregnancies all the time even when you are near, or at fullterm.

 - I won’t be able to attend your baby shower or send you a gift.
-Being surrounded by people who are exited to meet your little one is too overwhelming and highly emotional.
+Being surrounded by people who are excited to meet your little one is too overwhelming and highly emotional.
 I’m not trying to be rude, but baby showers won’t be an event I’ll be able to celebrate for quite a while.

-- I won’t be able to hear your complaints of the hardships of pregnancy.
+- I won’t be able to hear your complaints about the hardships of pregnancy.
 I know pregnancy is hard.
 It is so taxing on our bodies.
-But I would do anything to have that my sweet baby tucked inside my womb.
+But I would do anything to have my sweet baby boy tucked inside my womb.
 I would give anything to feel my baby kick and turn just one more time.
 I would give anything to be blissfully unaware of the nightmare I now live.
 I would give anything for the aches, pains, nausea, heartburn, sleepless nights, back aches, extra weight, stretch marks, and sore hips.
 Pregnancy eventually ends.
 Your baby will soon be in your arms.
 What doesn’t end is the heartbreak one feels when you lose a baby during pregnancy.
-Be ever so grateful that your body is able to carry your baby and that you get to experience such a wonderful miracle of life.
+Be ever so grateful that your body is able to carry your baby and that you have the privilege to experience such a wonderful miracle of life.